-Nowhere is our commitment to future generations more tested than in how we treat the environment we give to them.
-Developing the models for true sustainability must happen now, before it’s too late to sufficiently respond to climate change and rising sea levels, extreme weather, and prolonged drought.
+Our children and grandchildren are counting on us to save the planet from the perils of climate change.
+Developing the models for true sustainability must happen now, before it’s too late to sufficiently respond to climate change, rising sea levels, extreme weather events, and prolonged drought.

 As a member of Congress, I consider the development of a sustainable energy policy a top priority.